Qatar unveils 6,000 cabin World Cup fan village near airport - WHIZ News

 Each will go for around $200 a night — $270 with board — as the tournament goes on.
 Some 60% of the cabins are already booked for the tournament, said Omar al-Jaber, the head of accommodation at Qatar’s Supreme Committee for Delivery and Legacy for the tournament.

 There will be other rooms offered at $80 a night farther out than this site near Doha International Airport and Hamad International Airport, both of which will be seeing flights at all hours during the tournament.
-Planes rumbled overhead during the visit Wednesday.
+Planes rumbled overhead during Wednesday’s visit.

 Those staying at the Fan Village can expect a 40-minute commute to stadium sites.